thement/miskatino-basic/README.md

 ### Setup

 Build the project, upload firmware.
 Set your communication line (either Bluetooth UART module or USB-UART bridge, like FTDI) to 115200 baud (or change the speed in the code before building).
 Plug in, press reset - you should see some greeting like `Miskatino v1.0`.

+Alternatively there is [**web-emulator**](https://miskatino.github.io/miskatino-basic) where anyone can play with the project on virtual Arduino Nano board with LEDs, switches and potentiometer.

 ### Recognized commands and functions